WELCOME!!!

 --9 different issues of Backwoods Home Magazine, most of them never offered free before (at least in the year I've been looking.)

---6 books from Jackie Clay, from Backwoods Home Magazine Jackie is a columnist there.
+--6 books from Jackie Clay, from Backwoods Home Magazine.
+Jackie is a columnist there.
 I have seen her canning books highly recommended by homesteaders.
 For other books of hers, see here: Jackie Clay's books.

 --Natural Remedies for Peeps and Pets (Back To Nature's Healing)